Top Bar Hives

 Question: Don't I need a landing board on the entrance?

 Answer: No. Have you ever seen a bee tree with a landing board?
 Landing boards just give mice a place to jump on to get in the hive.
-It's not needed at all for the bees.
+It's not needed at all for the bees and is, in my opinion, counterproductive because of mice.

 Question: What's the optimum length for a TBH?